EMVrace/EMVrace.github.io/README.md

 {% endfor %}
 </div>

-#### Variant 2: PIN bypass via authentication failures
+#### Variant 2: PIN Bypass via Authentication Failures

-In the Mastercard contactless protocol, the payment terminal validates the card and transaction data offline using a PKI, where the root CA's PK is looked up from the terminal's internal database.
-The pointer to this root PK in the database is determined from unprotected, card-supplied data and thus can be modified arbitrarily.
+In the Mastercard contactless transaction, the payment terminal validates the card offline using a PKI, where the root CA's PK is looked up from a terminal's internal list.
+The index of this root PK in the list is determined from card-supplied data that can be arbitrarily modified.
 We have observed that if this index is modified to an invalid one (e.g. one that is out of bounds) then the terminal does **not** perform any PKI checks during the transaction.
-This is a flawed failure mode in the protocol that makes critical data, whose integrity is only protected offline, vulnerable to adversarial modification.
-Such critical data includes the data that informs the terminal of the card's support for cardholder verification.
+This flawed failure mode in the protocol makes critical data, whose integrity is only protected offline, vulnerable to adversarial modification.
+Such critical data includes the card's list of supported methods for cardholder verification.

-As a proof-of-concept exploit, we developed a man-in-the-middle attack that modifies this cardholder verification support to make the payment terminal wrongfully believe that the card (under attack) does **not** support PIN verification.
+As a proof-of-concept exploit, we developed a man-in-the-middle attack that modifies this cardholder verification support to make the payment terminal believe that the card (under attack) does **not** support PIN verification.
 We realized two versions of this attack:

 * downgrade from PIN to (paper) signature, and
 * complete removal of the cardholder verification support.

 <!--The choice of the specific version of the attack can be made by the criminals based on local market regulations and habits, to avoid raising any suspicions.
 For example, in the US, paper signature is common and so the criminal can opt for the first version of the attack.
 In Europe, however, the signature method is rarely used and so the criminal can opt for the second version of the attack.-->

 We have successfully tested both versions of the attack with Mastercard and Maestro cards, in several real-world payment terminals.
-An attack demo for a **500 CHF** transaction with a Maestro card is given below, where cardholder verification has been downgraded from PIN to signature.
+An attack demo for a **500 CHF** transaction with a Maestro card is given below, where the cardholder verification has been downgraded from PIN to signature.

 <div id="demo-maestro-500" class="demo" playsinline>
 <video width="100%" poster="assets/img/Maestro500CHF-poster.png" controls>